 Used Car: 2009 Kia Spectra Review

-The 2009 Kia Spectra is an adequate commuter car, but others in the class have better performance, safety and reliability scores, as well as nicer interiors.
+The 2009 Kia Spectra is an adequate commuter car, but others in the class have better performance and safety scores, as well as nicer interiors.

 When it first came out, reviewers called the 2009 Kia Spectra a decent commuter car thanks to its low price and long warranty.
 Many reviewers said the cabin is made well for a car in its price range, though like many small cars, the Spectra’s base model comes with few standard features.
 Options when it was new include air conditioning, cruise control and power windows and door locks, as well as anti-lock brakes.
 However, electronic stability control isn’t available on any model.